thomasbarkats/yasui/README.md

 The methods of your controller can be decorated with the following: `@Get`, `@Post`, `@Put`, `@Delete`, `@Patch`.
 These take in parameter the relative path of the endpoint.

 The parameters of your endpoint can be decorated with the following: `@Res`, `@Req`, `@Next`, to reflect express arguments, or with `@Param`, `@Body`, `@Query`, `@Header` to select a specific parameter from the query, or a subset of it ; they can take the name of the desired parameter as a parameter, in which case they will return the whole set.

+`@Logger` also provides a query-specific timed logger service.

 ### Example
 ```ts